Try our warming sweet potato and pumpkin soup this fall – it will become one of your favorite soup recipes.

-My first autumn soup this season: pumpkin and sweet potato soup with coconut milk and curry.
-Vegan, creamy, comforting, and super flavorful!
+My first autumn soup this season: Pumpkin and sweet potato soup bursting with flavor, warm and comforting!
 You will love it!
-And if you like this recipe, have a look at the Pumpkin Soup with Ginger (my first post ever), the Vegan Roasted Pumpkin Soup, or the Butternut Squash Soup with Feta.
+And if you like this recipe, have a look at the Pumpkin Soup with Ginger (my first post ever), the Easy Slow Cooker Pumpkin Soup, the Vegan Roasted Pumpkin Soup, or the Butternut Squash Soup with Feta.

-- I had half of a rather small pumpkin, more or less 450 g/ 1 lb.
+- Pumpkin: I had half of a rather small pumpkin, more or less 450 g/ 1 lb.

-- I used a masala curry mixture, which is more or less my standard one.
+- Spices: I used a masala curry mixture, which is more or less my standard one.

 - Use your favorite curry powder, but adjust the quantity depending on the heat of the mixture.
 The one I used is not particularly hot, a little bit, but mild enough for the children to be able to eat the soup as well.

-- I used a small amount of cayenne pepper because my curry powder was not that hot.
+- A small amount of cayenne pepper because my curry powder was not that hot.
 Start with a pinch and add more according to taste.

-- If you like ginger, you can also add 1-2 teaspoon grated fresh ginger.
+- If you like ginger, you can also add 1-2 teaspoons of grated fresh ginger.